RoBOPPics/BB/_pages/app-man-shotDesigner.md

 The Repeated Shot feature lets you repeat a shot an indeterminant number of times.

-Both of these are more advanced and will be demonstrated in detail in the Demo Video that is coming in Spring of 2023.
+More information will be available as these features mature in the first release version.

 ![Playlist Image](../assets/images/ShotPredictability.jpg){: width="300" .align-center }